 - Target Audience: Middle school (ages 11-14)

 University of Montana

 The NSTI program at the University of Montana is part of the Montana American Indians in Math and Science (MT AIMS) Pathways Program.

-- Target Audience: Eighth and ninth graders that come from Montana’s Tribal Reservations.
+- Target Audience: Middle school through high school (6th – 10th grades) that come from Montana’s Tribal Reservations.